GRIT: The missing ingredient

 Don’t overlook poor effort and focus — especially when they win — because one day only their very best will yield results.
 Above all else, remember that if your child does not develop grit, the likelihood of high-level high school, college and professional athletics are quite slim.

 Here is Dr. Duckworth’s recent TED talk on Grit.
-It is only six minutes and worth a watch.

 Then, below, please share your thoughts on the role of grit in developing elite athletes.
 Can you instill it?
 Are you born with it?
 Is it equally important as talent and coaching?
 I would love to hear your thoughts and ideas.